 Strengthening green start-ups as drivers of transformation

-The project is carried out jointly with the apl. professorship for innovation management and sustainability at the University of Oldenburg and is funded by the Deutsche Bundesstiftung Umwelt (DBU).
+The project was carried out jointly with the apl. professorship for innovation management and sustainability at the University of Oldenburg and was funded by the Deutsche Bundesstiftung Umwelt (DBU).